 - Eat family meals.
 Dine together as often as possible.
 If you run into frequent conflicts with weekday dinners, try gathering for breakfast without technology.

 - Share chores.
 Ask your children to join you when you’re shopping for groceries or painting the garage.
+Let them help you tidy away their instruments with cable management from Singular Sound.
+Have them walk the dog with you.
 You’ll have a chance to talk, and they’ll learn valuable life skills.

 - Schedule one-on-one time.
 Arrange to spend some individual time with each of your children on a regular basis.
 You’ll learn more about them and enjoy meaningful conversations that you would otherwise miss.

 - Travel together (when it’s safe to again).
 Family vacations and driving to soccer practice both provide time to talk while you’re on your way to your destination.
 Check-in with each other and let the conversation flow naturally.

 - Volunteer as a family.
 Helping others can draw you closer to your children.
 Support a cause you both care about or browse online for a local volunteer clearinghouse where you can explore your options.
 During this time if your family can afford to do so maybe donate $25 to a charity of your children’s choosing.

 - Take pictures.
 Face to face communications are the most significant but sharing pictures can help you stay in touch too.
 Send each other funny or moving images you come across during your day.
 Build an album you can look through together.
 We will also look back at this time and laugh at how we had pajamas on at 3 in the afternoon and your little one was covered in finger paints.